buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 # Operational Issues Regarding Preference for IPv4 addresses over ULAs

-Where getaddrinfo() or a comparable API is used, the sorting behavior should take into account both the source address of the requesting node as well as the destination addresses returned and sort according to those source and destination addresses, following the procedures defined in {{RFC6724}}.
+Where getaddrinfo() or a comparable API is used, the sorting behavior should take into account both the source address of the requesting node as well as the destination addresses returned, and sort these following the procedures defined in RFC 6724.

 The current default policy table leads to preference for IPv6 GUAs over IPv4 globals, which is widely considered preferential behavior to support greater use of IPv6 in dual-stack environments.
 This allows sites to phase out IPv4 as its evidenced use becomes ever lower.